 “One of my favorite (and easiest) things to do is season it really generously with salt and pepper, then wrap in several layers of foil (you want to make sure it cooks through without getting scorched),” says Adam Vero, executive chef at Denver’s Hearth & Dram.

-Simply bury the foil-wrapped meat under the hot coals before calling it a night and when you wake up, you’ll have a slow-cooked meal ready and waiting for you.
+Simply bury the foil-wrapped meat under the hot coals before calling it a night and when you wake up, you’ll have a slow-cooked meal ready and waiting for you, that will make you want to sing next to the campfire.

 Dinesh Jayawardena, executive chef at FireLake Grill House & Cocktail Bar, Mall of America, in Bloomington, Minnesota, also looks to his childhood for inspiration.
 Jayawardena grew up in Sri Lanka and would help his kiri-amma (grandmother) with the gardening.
 Come yam season, that meant helping out with the harvesting — and some of the eating.